1. Automotive

 Whether you’re interested in buying a Chrysler or just deciding if it’s worth keeping yours past the factory warranty period, it’s important to know what upkeep might cost you long-term.

-We researched what you can expect when it comes to Chrysler ownership, including how much keeping a Chrysler running costs and how that compares to other brands.
+We researched what you can expect when it comes to Chrysler ownership, including Chrysler maintenance costs and how they compare to other brands.

 Key insights

-• Some models are more reliable than others, and the fact that Chrysler has narrowed its offerings down to three models as of publishing may impact its reliability ratings moving forward.
+Some models are more reliable than others, and the fact that Chrysler has narrowed its offerings down to three models may impact its reliability ratings moving forward.

 Are Chryslers expensive to maintain?

-Chryslers cost an average of $608 per year to maintain and repair, according to RepairPal, a site that compiles automotive repair cost data.
-This earned Chrysler 11th place out of the 32 brands in RepairPal’s reliability rankings, which are compiled based on the severity and the frequency of auto shop visits.
-However, J.D.
-Power ranked Chrysler significantly lower in its 2023 dependability study, placing it 25th of 32 automakers.
+Chryslers cost an average of $831 per year to maintain and repair, according to inflation-adjusted data from RepairPal, a site that compiles automotive repair costs.
+This earned Chrysler 11th place out of the 32 brands in RepairPal’s reliability rankings, which are generated based on the severity and the frequency of auto shop visits.
+However, while Chrysler remained middle of the pack in RepairPal’s rankings, it scored dead last in J.D.
+Power’s 2024 dependability study, which ranked 29 automakers.

 As of publishing, Chrysler’s recent consumer reviews on our site are mostly positive.
 “I have a 2007 Touring Edition (Signature Series) with 115,000 miles on it now, and it runs like a dream,” wrote Carley, a ConsumerAffairs reviewer from Georgia, when reviewing their PT Cruiser.
 “Has very seldom problems with anything at all, and [is] very inexpensive to maintain.”